wannalina/junction-2025-woltie/README.md

 **Python + FastAPI** — High-performance API layer for serving model responses

 **Google Cloud SDK** — Full integration with Gemini API and other GCP services

+### 📐 Design
+**Figma + Figma Make - Design and prototype
+Figma Make was prompted to create the scan effect on the food imagery.
+Part of the image was highlighted and then cropped into a circle to simulate the ring simulation while the image loaded.
+This animation was then connected to the main chatbot screen, where Make was asked to create the smooth message transition within the chat and show the conversation.
+The code from Figma make was used for front end development.